zetxqx/llm-d-kv-cache-manager/docs/configuration.md

 ---
 ## Notes

-1. **Hash Seed Alignment**: The `hash_seed` in `TokenProcessorConfig` should be aligned with vLLM's `PYTHONHASHSEED` environment variable to ensure consistent hashing across the system.
+1. **Hash Seed Alignment**: The `hashSeed` in `TokenProcessorConfig` should be aligned with vLLM's `PYTHONHASHSEED` environment variable to ensure consistent hashing across the system.

 2. **Memory Considerations**: The `size` parameter in `InMemoryIndexConfig` directly affects memory usage.
 Each key-value pair consumes memory proportional to the number of associated pods.

 3. **Performance Tuning**:
-   - Increase `workers_count` in tokenization config for higher tokenization throughput
+   - Increase `workersCount` in tokenization config for higher tokenization throughput
    - Adjust `concurrency` in event processing for better event handling performance
    - Tune cache sizes based on available memory and expected workload

-4. **Cache Directories**: Ensure the `tokenizers_cache_dir` has sufficient disk space and appropriate permissions for the application to read/write tokenizer files.
+4. **Cache Directories**: If used, ensure the `tokenizersCacheDir` has sufficient disk space and appropriate permissions for the application to read/write tokenizer files.

 5. **Redis Configuration**: When using Redis backend, ensure Redis server is accessible and has sufficient memory.
 The `address` field supports full Redis URLs including authentication: `redis://user:pass@host:port/db`.